ProLiteracy: Overview

 ProLiteracy’s work falls into three categories: programs, publishing, and development.

 ProLiteracy's Programs division works in the U.S. and abroad.
 ProLiteracy has grassroots partner programs in developing countries in Asia, Africa, Latin America, and the Middle East.
 ProLiteracy provides training, technical assistance, and targeted local grants to support tailored programs that combine literacy with economic self-reliance, health, education, peace, human rights, and environmental sustainability projects.

 In the U.S., ProLiteracy represents about 1,000 community-based volunteer and adult basic education affiliates in 49 states and the District of Columbia.
 ProLiteracy supports member programs with technical assistance and program and professional development services online, in regional trainings, and at a biennial conference.
 ProLiteracy advocates for issues related to adult literacy and lifelong learning.

+ProLiteracy administers the National Book Fund, established in 1995, which provides adult literacy and basic education programs with instructional materials from New Readers Press.
+The grants support basic literacy, adult education, English-language instruction, high-school equivalency preparation, and citizenship test preparation.

+The organization also conducts an annual survey of adult education programs and publishes the results in its Annual Statistical Report.
+Its 2025 report surveyed 3,500 programs served through ProLiteracy membership and New Readers Press and was based on responses from 595 organizations.

 New Readers Press, ProLiteracy’s publishing house, generates $7.5 million in revenue annually through the sale of materials used in adult basic education, high school equivalency test preparation, and English language learning.
 Proceeds from these sales support the services that ProLiteracy offers to literacy practitioners.
 News for You, published by New Readers Press, is a weekly online and print news source for English language learners and basic literacy students.

 ProLiteracy sustains its operations through revenue generated from fee for services and contributions through donations and grants.
 A fee for service structure allows ProLiteracy to generate revenue by requesting or requiring payment in exchange for services and products.
 Contributions include individual donations, bequests, and endowments.
 Grants are generated through corporate and private foundations.

 Funding

-About 77 percent of ProLiteracy’s funding comes from sales of its educational materials.
+For the fiscal year ending June 30, 2025, ProLiteracy reported $11.4 million in total revenue.
+Publishing accounted for 62 percent of revenue, fundraising for 26 percent, investment and other income for 8 percent, and program revenue for 4 percent.
 About 15 percent comes from private sources, including individuals, corporations, and foundations.
 The remainder comes from affiliate dues and investment income.
 In 1997, author Nora Roberts donated damages awarded from a plagiarism lawsuit to the organization.

 In 2020, more than 77 percent of donor contributions were allocated to program expenses.